Learning Outcomes

 If a witness violates an exclusion order, the trial judge has discretion in fashioning a remedy.
 Potential remedies include:

-- Holding the witness in contempt of court.
+- Holding the witness in contempt of court;

-- Striking the witness's testimony entirely.
+- Striking the witness's testimony in whole or in part; or

 Summary